Music plagiarism: Folk tradition

 The issue of "plagiarism" in folk music is difficult to define as copying and not crediting songs was common, and the common sharing of musical ideas and expressions was held as a universal trust.
 Noted blues author and producer Robert Palmer states "It is the custom, in blues music, for a singer to borrow verses from contemporary sources, both oral and recorded, add his own tune and/or arrangement, and call the song his own".
 Folklorist Carl Lindahl, refers to these recycling of lyrics in songs as "floating lyrics".
 He defines it within the folk-music tradition as "lines that have circulated so long in folk communities that tradition-steeped singers call them instantly to mind and rearrange them constantly, and often unconsciously, to suit their personal and community aesthetics".
-In 2012, when Bob Dylan was questioned over his alleged plagiarism of others music he responded, "It's an old thing – it's part of the tradition.
+In 2012, when Bob Dylan was questioned over his alleged plagiarism of others' music he responded, "It's an old thing—it's part of the tradition.
 It goes way back."
 Princeton University professor of American history Sean Wilentz defended Dylan's appropriation of music stating "crediting bits and pieces of another's work is scholarly tradition, not an artistic tradition".
 In 1998, B.B.
 King stated on the issue, "I don't think anybody steals anything; all of us borrow."

 Musical ideas

 Plagiarism is relevant to different musical styles in different ways.

 In classical music, software exists that automatically generates music in the style of another composer, using musical analysis of their works.
 Most notably, David Cope has written a software system called "Experiments in Musical Intelligence" (or "EMI") that is capable of analyzing and generalizing from existing music by a human composer to generate novel musical compositions in the same style.
 EMI's output is convincing enough to persuade human listeners that its music is human-generated to a high level of competence.
 For this reason, Cope's work has been said to not produce original music.
 A different approach is being followed by Melomics, a technology focused on teaching computers the rules of music composition, not the works of previous composers.
 This technology has opened the way to truly creative computer-composers, like Iamus and Melomics109.
 The records produced (Iamus' album and 0music) are in the computer's own style, so they cannot be considered a pastiche or plagiarism of previous works.

-According to Theodor Adorno's highly controversial view, popular music in general employs extensive plagiarism: variety in the musical material occurs in details whereas genuinely original musical content tends to be sparse when compared to classical or art music.
+According to Theodor W. Adorno's highly controversial view, popular music in general employs extensive plagiarism: variety in the musical material occurs in details whereas genuinely original musical content tends to be sparse when compared to classical or art music.
 Contradicting this claim is classical music critic Mark Swed of the Los Angeles Times who said that many composers used material from previous composers—for example, "John Williams all but lifted the core idea of his soundtrack score from the Scherzo of Erich Korngold's Symphony in F-sharp Major, written 25 years earlier."